thatarchguy/KevinLawDotInfo/resume.md

 ### Experience

 **Dell SecureWorks Counter Threat Unit**  *| June 2015 - Present*
 *Information Security Research Advisor*
 Delivered deployment pipelines for AWS, vRealize, and Marathon
-	  - Using Packer, Ansible, and Terraform
+  - Using Packer, Ansible, and Terraform (https://bit.ly/2v5DbDW)
+Converted Proof of Concept projects to full-stack production grade applications
+Dynamic Configuration Management using Vault
 Experimented with converting to Docker
-  Dynamic Configuration Management using Vault
+Python Flask development for various security-related tools
 Implemented ChatOps and maintained Hubot
-	Python Flask development for various security-related tools

 **Dell SecureWorks Counter Threat Unit**  *| May 2014 - August 2014*
 *Security Researcher Intern*
 Developed web application to provide coverage metrics for iSensor Appliance
   - Using Python Flask and Extjs

 **Senator Patrick Leahy Center for Digital Investigation (LCDI)**  *| April 2013 to May 2015*
 *Network Administrator*
 Imaged computers across a network using WDS
 Implemented a Backup Solution using RAID arrays and Domain Isolation
 Maintained a virtualized server environment using vSphere

 ------